albertbuchard/paramBox/README.md

 ### DragBox

 Small dragable boxes.

 Three stickiness properties : magnetized, glue, or none.

-Appear and disapear on command : Shift + P for now.
+The boxes are keybinded and appear and disapear on command : Shift + P for now.

 ### ParamBox